michelsalib/Gi7/README.markdown

-This is a github app for windows phone 7 in a very early stage of development.
+This is a github app for windows phone 7 in stage of development.

 ## Features
 - Login into an existing account